Roadmap

 Gate:

-- Execution speed reasonably close to interpreted WebAssembly on WASI
+- Bytecode execution speed reasonably close to interpreted WebAssembly on WASI

 0.6.0 Game on